lavollmer/countries/README.md

 This project was inspired by the "REST Countries API with color theme" challenge from Frontend Mentor.
 I was provided with a design portfolio and tasked with building the website based solely on the visual requirements, without any additional instructions.

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.com) and I used React Icon library.

 ### Screenshots